stashed/stash/docs/guides/platforms/aks.md

 - Install Stash in your cluster following the steps [here](/docs/setup/install.md).

-- You should have understanding of following Stash concepts:
+- You should be familiar with the following Stash concepts:
   - [Restic](/docs/concepts/crds/restic.md)
   - [Repository](/docs/concepts/crds/repository.md)
   - [Recovery](/docs/concepts/crds/recovery.md)
   - [Snapshot](/docs/concepts/crds/snapshot.md)

-- You will need to have a [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) to store the backup snapshots.
+- You will need a [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) to store the backup snapshots.

-To keep things isolated, we will use a separate namespace called `demo` throughout this tutorial.
+To keep things isolated, we are going to use a separate namespace called `demo` throughout this tutorial.

 ```console
 $ kubectl create ns demo